TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Flex/Examples.rst

-The data structure for a FlexForm can also be loaded in the :sql:`pi_flexform` field of the :sql:`tt_content` table by adding the following in the TCA Overrides of an extension, see this example from the EXT:blog_example:
+The data structure for a FlexForm can also be loaded in the :sql:`pi_flexform` field of the :sql:`tt_content` table by adding the following in the TCA Overrides of an extension, see this example from the extension :composer:`t3docs/blog-example`:

 ..  literalinclude:: _CodeSnippets/_tt_content_plugin.php
     :linenos: